mesejo/trex/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-trrex: efficient keyword manipulation with regular expressions
+trrex: efficient keyword mining with regular expressions
 ==============================================================

 The package includes a function that represents a collection of keywords (strings) as a regular expression.
 This regular expression